What is CBD?

-In its natural state, cannabis is loaded with 10% THC on average.
+In its natural state, cannabis is loaded with 15 to 25% THC on average.
 This concentration of THC is responsible for the "planing" effects of cannabis.

 Conversely, cannabidiol or CBD is not psychoactive.
 The effects of CBD are positive on certain symptoms and it has notably relaxing properties.

 Unlike cannabis, concentrated in THC, CBD is not addictive and even protects against the development of an addiction.
 It would allow consumers of cigarettes or other products to reduce their cravings.
 Moreover, it is suggested that it would tend to block the effects of THC on the nervous system, reducing the psychoactive effects of this molecule.
 That is why CBD is by no means a substitute for cannabis.

 Although it is now largely controversial, hemp is one of the oldest plants cultivated by humans.
 In its form Cannabis sativa, this plant was cultivated in the Neolithic era for its medicinal properties and its use as textile fibers.
 Its use has endured over the centuries, however, its exact composition remained unknown for a long time.